Government Botanical Garden: The Toda Mund

 The garden is also famous for the Toda hill called the Toda mund.
 This place gives the visitors an insight into the lives of the original tribes of Ooty called the Todas.

 Photo gallery

+In popular culture

+Number of songs of Bollywood films have been filmed at the garden such as Suhaag (1979)'s "Teri rab ne banadi jodi" of Shashi Kapoor, Parveen Babi, Rekha and Amitabh Bachchan.
+Dilwale (1994)'s song "Sato janam me" of Ajay Devgn.